Manufacturing Engineer, Rolls-Royce

 I am proud to contribute the WISE YPB by informing and advising the WISE campaign about how to strategically tackle and break down barriers of apprenticeship stereotypes.

 This has involved how to change attitudes of parents and teachers with regards to pushing STEM, because they have a strong influence on the upcoming generations.

-Having completed a Higher Apprenticeship two years ago, and aiming to study for a Masters in the next coming year, I’m able to offer fresh ideas of how we can influence both academic and practical students and how we can engage more schools.
+Having completed a Higher Apprenticeship and aiming to study a Masters, I’m able to offer fresh ideas of how we can influence both academic and practical students and how we can engage more schools.

 Furthermore, being a Rolls Royce & Nottinghamshire STEM ambassador, promoting diversity and inclusion in Rolls Royce and an active WISE member I am able to share my experiences and confidently deliver engaging presentations.

 I am looking forward to continuing to lead the WISE YPB project team to successfully complete the project set to us by WISE and Harper Collins on producing resources for their Tara Binns Books.
 This has been an amazing WYPB project aimed at primary-age girls to encourage them into STEM careers by providing narratives and role models that show that STEM is for girls!

 This has been an exciting experience for me over the past year and has enabled me to accumulate so many skills that will assist me in becoming a Manufacturing Engineering Manager.

 I love that being a part of the board develops me both personally and professionally and provides me with fresh challenges.